APA Corporation Provides Secon - GuruFocus.com

-APA Corporation Provides Second-Quarter 2022 Supplemental Information and Schedules Results Conference Call for August 4 at 10 a.m.
-Central Time

-HOUSTON, July 18, 2022 (GLOBE NEWSWIRE) -- APA Corporation (Nasdaq: APA) today provided supplemental information regarding certain second-quarter 2022 financial and operational results.
+HOUSTON, July 18, 2022 (GLOBE NEWSWIRE) -- APA Corporation ( APA) today provided supplemental information regarding certain second-quarter 2022 financial and operational results.

 Supplemental quarterly information